Minecrafthackermau/Minecraft-Old-School/README.md

 **Original**

-The default branch, with the new features included
+The default branch, with new features and gimmicks added to Eaglercraft!

-**1.0.16_05**

-A recreation of Alphaver in Eaglercraft Beta (See README.md)

 ## What's New?

-The default branch, with new features included
+This is the **Default** Branch.

 Features in this branch included: